mukulele/raspberry/monitor/README.md

 The main idea was to collect some performance data from raspberry Pi and push this data to a mqtt broker enabled Dashboard like FHEM or HA etc. But you can use it to push every data from system level to a mqtt broker.
 My guideline was 'keep it simple'.
 The script himself don't need special rights, maybe the collectors need it.

 The script could be run everywhere and performs two nested loops:
-1. one loop over files, that could contain definitions of functions and variables.
+1. one loop over all collector files in the directory or the given filename, that contain definitions of functions and variables.
 This files will be executed.
 2. second loop over the lines inside the files,
    - cut the names of the variables and
    - build topics with the names and send the content as message to the mqtt broker.